pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 Subject: is the equivalent to an EventEmitter, and the only way of multicasting a value or event to multiple Observers.
 Schedulers: are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

-HOT AND COLD
+##HOT AND COLD

+COLD (i.e http obserable)
 Some observables will not produce any value if they are not listened to or observed via the subscribe function.
 They are called cold.

+HOT (event click)
 Conversely, some are described as hot when values are produced even if the flow has no subscription.
 This is the case when you create a feed to listen to the user's clicks.
 Values are produced even if one does not subscribe to this observable (it seems logical).

-le listener = un observer
-le flux = un observable (collection asynchrone dont les événements arrivent au cours du temps)

 ### OBSERVABLE
 http://reactivex.io/rxjs/manual/overview.html#observable

-Observables are lazy Push collections of multiple values.
+Observables are lazy Push collections of multiple values. a flux = (i.e: collection asynchrone dont les événements arrivent au cours du temps)

       | Single    | Multiple
 Pull	| Function  | Iterator